visopsys/grid/packages/website/docs/features/datatypes.md

 ```

 :::note
-We are actively working to add support for these datatables
+We are actively working to add support for these datatypes

 1. Date
 1. Formula